Article

 Download the latest version [at the official Marketplace website](https://example.com/download/).

-Descriptive links are friendlier for search engines and help the reader understand the link's context.
+Descriptive links are friendlier for search engines and help the reader understand the link's context before clicking.

 Slang, Jokes, Metaphors, and Hype

 Please avoid advocacy and promotional hype in your documentation, as well as slang, jargon, jokes, idioms, metaphors, idioms, clichés, oxymorons, and euphemisms.
-Instead, focus on the facts, tasks, purpose, and actual user benefit.
+Instead, focus on the facts, tasks, purpose, and code that benefits the user.

-• Instead, say this: FoobarDB version 12 supports high availability with hot standby and failover.
+• Instead, say: FoobarDB version 12 supports high availability with hot standby and failover in case of failures.

 Use English and US Spelling